Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Experiments and Discussions

+We further validate the hierarchical MA-LLM framework in real-world assembly tasks, focusing on its ability to decompose complex instructions and execute them through reliable perception, planning, and control.

-The system was tested on a range of assembly tasks: \begin{itemize} \item {Type A:} Simple tasks with direct commands, such as moving the ``L'' to the front side of the ``O'' cube. \item {Type B:} Simple reasoning tasks, such as assembling words like ``OK'' or ``BE'' without moving all blocks. \item {Type C:} Complex, long-horizon tasks that require strategic arrangement (e.g., assembling the word ``LOVE'', with flexible sequence and optional fixed cube positions). \end{itemize} Representative examples of these tasks are shown in Figure~\ref{fig:exp}.
+We categorize tasks into three types with increasing reasoning complexity: (A) direct symbolic grounding, (B) reasoning under constraints, and (C) long-horizon compositional reasoning.
+The details are as follows: \begin{itemize} \item {Type A:} Simple tasks with direct commands, such as moving the ``L'' to the front side of the ``O'' cube. \item {Type B:} Simple tasks but require reasoning, such as assembling words like ``OK'' without moving one of the blocks. \item {Type C:} Complex, long-horizon tasks that require strategic arrangement.
+For example, assembling the word ``LOVE'' with flexible sequence or optional fixed cube positions. \end{itemize} The representative examples of these tasks are shown in Figure~\ref{fig:exp}.

-In addition, we validate the zero-shot detection accuracy in real-world scenarios by comparing: a) the ground robot’s position error, calculated from aerial robot positions obtained via SLAM; b) The aerial robot’s yaw is fixed to zero and aligned with the world frame, allowing the ground robot’s yaw to be directly evaluated in that frame.
-As shown in Figure~\ref{fig:sysvsground truth}, the median of the position error is approximately 0.13 m, and the median of the orientation error is around 0.08 rad.
+In addition, we validate the VLM-based localization accuracy in real-world scenarios by comparing: a) the ground robot’s position error, derived from aerial robot positions obtained via SLAM; b) the aerial robot’s yaw is fixed to zero and aligned with the world frame, allowing the ground robot’s yaw to be directly evaluated in that frame.

+As shown in Figure~\ref{fig:sysvsground truth}, the median of the position error is approximately 0.13 m (Figure~\ref{fig:pos_error}), and the median of the orientation error is around 0.08 rad (Figure~\ref{fig:orien_error}).
 Apart from model errors, the observed deviations are primarily attributed to the aerial robot’s pose instability, which introduces transformation errors.
 In addition, residual lens distortion and projection inaccuracies contribute to spatial estimation error.
-While these errors pose challenges for precise manipulation, they remain within an acceptable range, as demonstrated by the successful task completion rates in Table~\ref{tab:eval}.
+These errors, while noticeable, remain sufficiently small to permit reliable pick–and–place and cooperative manipulation, as confirmed by overall task success rates. in Table~\ref{tab:eval}.

 Furthermore, the real-world applicability of the system was evaluated using six key metrics, as summarized in Table~\ref{tab:eval}:

 \begin{itemize}